What Delta passengers are entitled to in terms of compensation - KESQ

 By Marnie Hunter, CNN

-(CNN) — Delta Air Lines faced its fifth day of operational disruptions on Tuesday stemming from a global tech outage.
+(CNN) — Delta Air Lines reported “a significant return to operational reliability” on Wednesday after five days of widespread disruptions stemming from a global tech outage.

+And Thursday was expected to be a “normal day,” according to an update from Delta CEO Ed Bastian.

-While most airlines affected by a CrowdStrike software update that crashed Windows systems had largely resumed normal operations by the end of the weekend, Delta was still struggling with the crew tracking system needed to staff its flights.
+While most airlines affected by a CrowdStrike software update that crashed Windows systems had largely resumed normal operations by the end of the weekend, Delta was still struggling with the crew tracking system needed to staff its flights well into the following week.

 Thousands of bags were separated from passengers who couldn’t make the same journeys upon which their luggage embarked.
 And some weary, frustrated passengers were still trying to reconstruct travel plans or abandon them for compensation.
 Passengers over the weekend reported wait times of six hours or more on customer service phone lines before they gave up without reaching agents.